endulum/groves-api/README.md

 ### Todo

-- `PUT /community/:communityNameOrId/wiki` - edits the community wiki, if auth user is mod or admin
 - `POST /community/:communityNameOrId/freeze` - toggles community status between frozen and active, if auth user is admin

 ## Endpoint Overview